USS Scorpion (SSN-589): Naval Ordnance Laboratory report: 1970

 The 1970 Naval Ordnance Laboratory "Letter", the acoustics study of Scorpion destruction sounds by Price and Christian, was a supporting study within the SAG report.
 In its conclusions and recommendations section, the NOL acoustic study states: "The first SCORPION acoustic event was not caused by a large explosion, either internal or external to the hull.
 The probable depth of occurrence ... and the spectral characteristics of the signal support this.
 In fact, it is very unlikely that any of the Scorpion acoustic events were caused by explosions."

 The NOL based many of its findings on an extensive acoustic analysis of the torpedoing and sinking of the decommissioned submarine Sterlet in the Pacific in early 1969, seeking to compare its acoustic signals to those generated by Scorpion.
 Price found the Navy's scheduled sinking of Sterlet fortunate.
 Nonetheless, Sterlet was a small World War II-era diesel-electric submarine of a vastly different design and construction from Scorpion with regard to its pressure hull and other characteristics.
 Its sinking resulted in three identifiable acoustic signals, as compared to Scorpion's 15.

 The NOL acoustics study provided a highly debated explanation as to how Scorpion may have reached its crush depth by anecdotally referring to the near-loss incident of the diesel submarine Chopper in January 1969, when a power problem caused her to sink almost to crush depth, before surfacing.

 In the same May 2003 N77 letter excerpted above (see 1. with regard to the Navy's view of a forward explosion), however, the following statement appears to dismiss the NOL theory, and again unequivocally point the finger toward an explosion forward:

 Wreck site

-The remains of the Scorpion are reportedly resting on a sandy seabed at 32°54.9′N 33°08.89′W in the North Atlantic Ocean.
+The remains of Scorpion rest on a sandy seabed at 32°54.9′N 33°08.89′W in the north Atlantic Ocean.
 The wreck lies at a depth of 3000 m about 400 nmi southwest of the Azores on the eastern edge of the Sargasso Sea.